decredcommunity/events/reports/20191131-decredmeetupug-kampala-uganda.md

 ## Overview

-53 participants attanded the meetup from the 50 people who were expected.
+53 participants attended the meetup from the 50 people who were expected.

-We had a brief introduction to Blockchain from @Joackim
+We had a brief introduction to Blockchain from @Joackim.

 Intoduced participants to Decred, Covering topis like What Decred is, Where to store DCR Coins and helped some participants to install the wallet, make the back up of their wallets.

-Shared about how and where to Buy DCR
-We further explained Decred features, hybrid proof-of-work and proof-of-stake consensus voting system A censorship-resistant blockchain-anchored public proposal platform Cross-chain atomic swaps between different digital currencies and Smart contracts
+Shared about how and where to Buy DCR.
+We further explained Decred features, hybrid proof-of-work and proof-of-stake consensus voting system, A censorship-resistant blockchain-anchored public proposal platform, Cross-chain atomic swaps between different digital currencies and Smart contracts.

-Our Meetup started at 5:30PM and ended at 8PM, was comprised of Both Presentation and networking accompanied by some Refreshments
+Our Meetup started at 5:30PM and ended at 8PM, was comprised of Both Presentation and networking accompanied by some Refreshments.

 ## Media